irishask/StatAnalisys_for_FB-Income_and_Absorption_Census/README.md

 # Visualization_Census
-Advanced Visualization tools - with Map-graph and OnClick events
+Developing of Advanced Visualization tools: contains Map-graph and OnClick events.

+"MAIN_Visualization_Census.py" is the MAIN file of the program.
+Run it.

-Read "Visualizasion_Census.pptx" - it describes all the details of the project.
+Read "Visualizasion_Census.pptx" presentation which describes the main points of the project.